 However painful the exchange was, I understood how damaging the absence of the apology caused.
-When I say I am sorry for someones pain and suffering, it is often the first time this has been said to them.
-It is the first time their “inner child” was told they did not deserve the maltreatment.
-These words can finally free someone who has experienced hurt, or even those who thought it was normal to be ignored or not appreciated.
+When I say I am sorry for someones pain and suffering, it is often the first time the victim has received an apology for their abuse.
+It is often the first time their “inner child” is told they did not deserve the maltreatment.
+These words can finally free someone who has experienced abuse, or even those who thought it was normal to be ignored or not appreciated.

 I am sorry for your pain

 My message to all people who suffered in their childhood is that I am sorry you endured a childhood that did not keep you safe.